-Recently, an update was made in the QPP participation tool, referred to as “Final 2018 MIPS Eligibility Status” in a recent CMS newsletter which has many MIPS eligible clinicians and groups thoroughly confused.
+Recently, QPP tool was updated to reflect the latest MIPS 2018 Participation Status.
+This was referred to as the “Final 2018 MIPS Eligibility Status” in a recent CMS newsletter, which has many MIPS eligible clinicians and groups thoroughly confused.
 This blog aims at removing the confusion by helping clinicians understand how the MIPS 2018 participation status is determined and if they would be required to participate in MIPS.

 I am often asked how does MyMipsScore differ from the many “submission” options available in the market.
 A demo of our solution usually answers that question satisfactorily.
 But how do you compare yourself with a free option provided by the government?
 I am going to address that elephant in the room today…..